Bay Ridge tour

 A surprisingly diverse corner of southwest Brooklyn, with maritime views, historic houses and churches, a rich ethnic mix, and many places to eat and drink.

-![]() It's a self-contained neighborhood, suburban and urban.
-The substantial southwest Brooklyn neighborhood of Bay Ridge has a reputation as the gateway to suburbia, since it is the pathway to Staten Island via the Verrazano-Narrows Bridge (starting point of the annual NYC Marathon, by the way).
+![]() The substantial southwest Brooklyn neighborhood of Bay Ridge may seem a gateway to suburbia, since it is the pathway to Staten Island via the Verrazano-Narrows Bridge (starting point of the annual NYC Marathon, by the way).
+But it's so muich more, a self-contained neighborhood, with blocks both urban and semi-suburban.

 Distance from Midtown Manhattan: 45-60 minutes by subway